 I have to confess, I am totally a dessert girl.
 I love to end the day with a little something sweet!
 And during the spring and summer months, I love to stock up on all the fresh berries and use them not only to make favorite blueberry jam for for making delicious treats, too!

 This blueberry buttermilk cake is a favorite around here.
 It’s simple to make, I nearly always have the ingredients on hand and it tastes fantastic!
 It really doesn’t get better than this – buttery, tender cake topped with lightly sweetened berries and baked to perfection!

 It tastes almost like a giant blueberry muffin, but for dessert.
 The fresh blueberries add such great flavor and make it so delicious.
 It tastes amazing as is, but for an extra treat, you can serve it with freshly whipped cream or even vanilla ice cream.

 The best thing about this cake is that it can be eaten for dessert or breakfast.
 It makes a delicious blueberry breakfast cake and is the perfect sweet breakfast to enjoy on the weekends.
 It’s one of my favorite summer berry recipes.
 Yum!

 What Does Buttermilk Do To Cake?

 If you’ve never baked with buttermilk, you are in for a real treat!
-Buttermilk is different from regular milk due to it’s added acidity, making it a bit more sour.
-It’s used as a leavening agent when baking and contributes to super fluffy, tender and moist texture.
+Buttermilk is different from regular milk due to it’s added acidity, making it a bit more sour!
+When combined with sweet ingredients, it adds a sweet and tangy taste, like in this buttermilk pie.
+In baking, it’s used as a leavening agent and contributes to super fluffy, tender and moist texture.